 act_pfa = 0

 One may be puzzled why we think a resulting false alarm rate of 0 is worse than a false alarm rate of 0.001.
 After all, isn't a false alarm rate of 0 a great thing?
 The answer to this question lies in the fact that when the probability of false alarm is decreased, so is the probability of detection.
 In this case, because the true false alarm rate is far below the allowed value, the detection threshold is set too high.
-Hence, the same probability of detection can be achieved with lower cost; for example, with lower transmitter power.
+The same probability of detection can be achieved with our desired probability of false alarm at lower cost; for example, with lower transmitter power.

 In most cases, the threshold factor needs to be estimated based on the specific environment and system configuration.
-To use these proprietary threshold factors, we can configure the CFAR detector to use a custom threshold factor, as shown below.
+We can configure the CFAR detector to use a custom threshold factor, as shown below.

 Continuing with the pulse integration example and using empirical data, we found that we can use a custom threshold factor of 2.35 to achieve the desired false alarm rate.
-Putting this threshold factor into action, we see that the resulting false alarm rate matches our expectation.
+Using this threshold, we see that the resulting false alarm rate matches the expected value.

 act_pfa = 9.6000e-04

-In this section, we compare the performance of a CFAR detector with the classical detection theory using Neyman-Pearson principle.
-Using the example above, assuming the true noise power is known, the theoretical threshold can be calculated as
+In this section, we compare the performance of a CFAR detector with the classical detection theory using the Neyman-Pearson principle.
+Returning to the first example and assuming the true noise power is known, the theoretical threshold can be calculated as

 T_ideal = npower*db2pow(npwgnthresh(exp_pfa));